BestTimesToVisit.com Logo

 packing

 Pack layers!
 Bariloche's weather can be unpredictable, even in summer.
-Bring comfortable walking shoes as you'll be doing a lot of exploring.
-Don't forget a light waterproof jacket, even if you're visiting during the warmer months.
+Bring comfortable walking shoes as you'll likely be doing a lot of exploring on foot.
+A light waterproof jacket is essential, even if you're visiting during the warmer months.
+Don't forget sunscreen and sunglasses, even on cloudy days.

 Weather Details